 The health and economic effects of the COVID-19 crisis are severe – and Californians with low incomes are especially hard hit.
 Changes to jobs, schools, child care settings, and services are particularly disruptive to the millions of Californians who were locked out of the state's prosperity well before the pandemic hit.
 How should federal and state policymakers respond to ensure Californians who can least afford economic hardship and health setbacks receive the support they need now?

-The Budget Center believes that even in times of crisis, California can lead with strategic and targeted policies that achieve the greatest impact for the children, families, individuals, and workers, especially for those left out of federal relief efforts.
+The Budget Center believes that even in times of crisis, California can lead with strategic and targeted policies that achieve the greatest impact for our children, families, individuals, and workers, especially for those locked out of most public supports .
 We must remember the health of our economy and communities is only as strong as the support we extend to every Californian.

 Recent acts of police brutality against Black Americans and greater public outcry over the continued abuse and deaths of people across Black communities have amplified calls for defunding, abolishing, and reimagining local policing.
 This also comes with growing understanding that police violence has disproportionately fatal consequences for Black men and women, and Black transgender women in particular.The calls to action involve significantly transforming the mission and structure of local law enforcement, divesting from local law enforcement in its current forms, and reinvesting the freed-up funding into community-building capacities that would also seek to end racial profiling and police brutality against Black people and other people of color.